 Simmer with the pot partially covered, stirring from time to time, for about 2 hours, or until the beans are soft.
 You may need to add water –- possibly as much as 2-3 cups as you cook –- to obtain a creamy consistency, and to maintain it while you keep the pot on a low heat before serving.
 You never can tell how long it will take, but the beans will keep nicely once they reach the right stage.

 Just before you are ready to serve, cook the remaining sausage –- grill, oven, or pan.
 Suit yourself.

 Remove the ham hock from the red beans and set it aside to eat when no one is looking.

-Serve the beans, topped with the spring onions, over rice with a smoked sausage on the side.
+Serve the beans, topped with the spring onions, over rice with a piece of grilled smoked sausage on the side.
 Serve with the salad and crusty bread.
 Have Tabasco and Crystal available for each diner.
 Enjoy.

 You will probably have some left over.
 You always should have some left over, whatever you serve, lest someone leave your house hungry.
-It keeps.
-You can even freeze the leftovers.
+It keeps pretty well, and you can freeze the leftovers.